DeAndre Hopkins: 2012 season

 In his junior year, Hopkins helped lead the Tigers to their first 11-win season since 1981.
 Hopkins started the 2012 season off strong with 13 receptions for 119 receiving yards and a receiving touchdown in a 26–19 win over Auburn in the Chick-fil-A Kickoff Game.
 With Clemson trailing in the fourth quarter, Hopkins had the go-ahead score.
 One week later, against Ball State, he had six receptions for 105 receiving yards and three receiving touchdowns in a 52–27 victory.
 Hopkins three touchdowns all came in the second quarter, setting a new school record for touchdowns in a quarter.
 Dating back to the prior season, this gave Hopkins three consecutive games with 100 receiving yards, tying a school record.
 On September 29, against Boston College, had had 11 receptions for 197 receiving yards and a receiving touchdown in the 45–31 victory.
 In the following game, he had seven receptions for 173 receiving yards and two receiving touchdowns against Georgia Tech in a 47–31 victory.
 On November 3, in a game at Duke, he had four receptions for 128 receiving yards and three receiving touchdowns in the 56–20 victory.
 Like his previous three-touchdown game against Ball State, Hopkins recorded all three touchdowns in one quarter, with this performance being the first quarter.
 He closed out the regular season with one receiving touchdown in each of the last three games against Maryland, North Carolina State, and South Carolina.
 In the 2012 Chick-fil-A Bowl against LSU, he had 13 receptions for 191 receiving yards and two receiving touchdowns in the 25–24 victory.
 Hopkins's touchdown came with under three minutes remaining to put Clemson down 2.
 Clemson eventually won the game on 37-yard field goal from Chandler Catanzaro.
 In his junior season in 2012, Hopkins had one of the best receiving seasons in ACC history, with a conference-best 1,405 yards on 82 catches and a school-record 18 touchdowns earning First-team All-Conference honors.
 Hopkins, along with junior quarterback Tajh Boyd and wide receiver Sammy Watkins, combined to make one of the most prolific passing offenses in college football and broke many individual and career school records.
 He scored a touchdown in each of the last ten games of the season, doubling the previous school record for consecutive games with a score.
 Hopkins left Clemson with career record for receiving yards (3,020) and career touchdown receptions (27).
-His 206 career receptions were the most by a Clemson receiver since Aaron Kelly had 232 from 2005–2008.
+His 206 career receptions were the most by a Clemson receiver since Aaron Kelly had 232 from 2005 to 2008.
 On January 10, 2013, Hopkins decided to forgo his senior season at Clemson and enter the NFL Draft.